 There used to be a trick on how to remove credit inquiries though a process called bumpage.
 It worked as follows: Transunion designated enough room on a credit report for only 66 credit pulls.
 Equifax designated place for up to 85 credit pulls.
 (Experian did not have a maximum so this trick did not work with them.)
 These totals included both hard and soft credit pulls.
-So the process of bumpage was making daily soft credit pulls through free websites which offer to pull your credit daily for free.
+So the process of bumpage was making daily soft credit pulls through free websites that offer to pull your credit daily for free.
 Then, after you made 66 to 85 credit pulls then your hard credit pulls will start falling off your credit report.

 Bumpage is dead!
 Doctor of Credit reports that besides for some rare instances, like in Texas state, bumpage is unfortunately dead.

 In the summer of 2016, Transunion had a system glitch.
 There were a lot of people reporting that all their credit inquiries fell off their Transunion credit report.
-But shortly afterwards, the inquiries reappeared on their credit reports.
+But shortly afterward, the inquiries reappeared on their credit reports.
 The Fair Credit Reporting Act (FCRA) states that once an item is deleted from a credit report, it is not allowed to be put back on.
-The law does not refer to items that were removed due to a glitch, rather to items which were removed due to a dispute.
-It looks like Transunion does not have the data as to which credit inquiries were removed due to a dispute, and which credit inquiries where removed due to the glitch.
+The law does not refer to items that were removed due to a glitch, rather to items that were removed due to a dispute.
+It looks like Transunion does not have the data as to which credit inquiries were removed due to a dispute, and which credit inquiries were removed due to the glitch.
 Reports suggest that when a consumer files a complaint regarding their credit inquiries reappearing on their credit report Transunion will immediately delete it.

 Credit inquiries only remain on a credit report for 24 months.
-Therefore, any credit inquiry which was on your credit report during the Transunion computer glitch should by now be off your report, due to them being more then 24 months old.
+Therefore, any credit inquiry which was on your credit report during the Transunion computer glitch should by now be off your report, due to them being more than 24 months old.

 Filing A Dispute with Bank